kingparra/hpfp/18_-_monad/outline.rst

   * 18.4.1 List

     * 18.4.1.1 Specializing the types

-      (Why do these sub-sub-sections exist?
-      There is a single line of information here that can easily be omitted.)

     * 18.4.1.2 Example of the List Monad in use

       (The ``x <- xs`` within a do block